cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 # Connection Pooling

-Cloud Native PostgreSQL provides native support for connection pooling with [PgBouncer](https://www.pgbouncer.org/), one of the most popular open source connection poolers for PostgreSQL, through the `Pooler` CRD.
+CloudNativePG provides native support for connection pooling with [PgBouncer](https://www.pgbouncer.org/), one of the most popular open source connection poolers for PostgreSQL, through the `Pooler` CRD.

-In a nutshell, a `Pooler` in Cloud Native PostgreSQL is a deployment of PgBouncer pods that sits between your applications and a PostgreSQL service (for example the `rw` service), creating a separate, scalable, configurable, and highly available **database access layer**.
+In a nutshell, a `Pooler` in CloudNativePG is a deployment of PgBouncer pods that sits between your applications and a PostgreSQL service (for example the `rw` service), creating a separate, scalable, configurable, and highly available **database access layer**.